chankrrn/WRO-FE-YBR/mech/mech_README.md

 # 1. Mechanical Engineering Overview

-The YBR-SUNFLOWER robot uses a four-wheel automotive-style mechanical architecture.
+The YBR-SUNFLOWER robot uses a four-wheel automotive-style architecture with rear-wheel drive and front-wheel steering.

-The final mobility system consists of:

-- one rear drive motor,
-- a rear differential,
-- a custom external gear reduction,
-- two rear driven wheels,
-- two front steering wheels,
-- servo-driven Ackermann-style steering,
-- bearing-supported drivetrain shafts,
-- a multi-layer 3D-printed chassis,
-- adjustable camera mounting,
-- a dedicated LiDAR / IMU structure,
-- and modular electronics mounting plates.
+The final mobility system uses one rear drive motor connected to a rear differential through a custom external gear reduction.
+The two rear wheels provide propulsion, while the two front wheels are controlled by a servo-driven Ackermann-style steering mechanism.
+The drivetrain shafts are supported by bearings to improve alignment and reduce friction against printed components.

+The mechanical structure is built mainly from modular FDM 3D-printed parts.
+These include the main chassis, electronics layers, camera structure, LiDAR / IMU mount, drivetrain mounts and steering components.
+This modular architecture allows individual parts to be redesigned or replaced without rebuilding the complete robot.

-Our mechanical system was developed around one central principle:
+Our mechanical design was developed around one central principle:

-> **Precision, controllability, stability, and repeatability are more important to our application than maximum theoretical speed.**
+> **Precision, controllability, stability and repeatability are more important to our application than maximum theoretical speed.**

-This decision affected the motor, gearbox, wheel size, steering geometry, chassis structure, bearing system and material selection.
+This principle influenced the motor, drivetrain reduction, wheel choice, steering geometry, bearing system, chassis structure and material selection.

 ---